 - Mental Health

 - Adults with Incapacity (incl.
 Guardianship and 13ZA)

 - Learning Disability

 - Autism

 - Adult Support and Protection

 - Self-Directed Support

 - Unpaid Carers

-- Young People (under the age of 25)
+- Young People (18-25 year old)

 Legislation (The Law)

 If an adult or a young person is subject to intervention under the Mental Health (Care & Treatment) (Scotland) Act 2003, they have a right to independent advocacy services, and the Mental Health Officer (MHO) will refer them to the relevant advocacy service.